 - The role of the Hearing Officer or the Judicial Board consists of listening to the testimony, asking questions of the witnesses, and reviewing the testimony and the evidence presented at the hearing.
 The Hearing Officer or the Judicial Board shall render a factual decision as to the existence of a violation of the Student Code of Conduct.

 - After all proofs and final statements are presented, the hearing will be adjourned.
 If a Judicial Board is convened, it will deliberate in unrecorded, closed session.
 A decision shall be made by majority vote and shall be based solely on the testimony and evidence presented at the hearing and the papers filed by the parties.
 A decision of the Judicial Board will include a sanction.

 - No alleged violation of the Student Code of Conduct will be found except by establishing a violation by a preponderance of the evidence.

-- The Registrar or designee will notify all parties concerned, in writing, of the decision and imposed sanction(s) within five (5) working days by certified mail.
+- The Code of Conduct Investigation Team will notify all parties concerned, in writing, of the decision and imposed sanction(s) within five (5) working days by certified mail.